 Any dividends paid to a non-U.S. holder on common stock will generally be subject to U.S. withholding tax at a 30 percent rate.
 The withholding tax might not apply, however, or might apply at a reduced rate, under the terms of an applicable income tax treaty between the United States and the non-U.S. holder's country of residence.
 A non-U.S. holder must demonstrate its entitlement to treaty benefits by certifying its nonresident status.
 A non-U.S. holder can meet this certification requirement by providing a Form W-8BEN or appropriate substitute form to us or our paying agent.
 If the holder holds the note through a financial institution or other agent acting on the holder's behalf, the holder will be required to provide appropriate documentation to the agent.
-The holder's agent will then be required to provide certification to us or our paying agent, either directly or through other intermediaries.
-For payments made to a foreign partnership or other flow-through entity, the certification requirements generally apply to the partners or other owners rather than to the partnership or other entity, and the partnership or other entity must provide the partners' or other owners' documentation to us or our paying agent.
+The holder's agent will then be required to provide certification requirements generally apply to the partners or other owners rather than to the partnership or other entity, and the partnership or other entity must provide the partners' or other owners' documentation to us or our paying agent.
 Special rules, described below, apply if such dividends are effectively connected with a U.S. trade or business conducted by the non-U.S. holder.